engineerchange/biodiversity-hack/README.md

 > This script was to clean the list of VA birds and assign a "native" or "non native" class.

 - [VA Conservation](scripts_cleaning/clean_vaconservation.R)
-> (Data not used) This script was to clean the VA Conservation data into
+> (Data not used) This script was to clean the VA Conservation data into "native"/"non native", but data was limited to only species in VA with a noted conservation status.

 ### Analysis